hraftery/winot/README.md

 ![cheers](documentation/media/cheers.jpg)

-### Project Attributes
+# Project Attributes

 Four weeks to commit to a project of one's own choosing - a dream come true for a insatiably curious engineer!
 But how to pin down just one project?
-These were the attributes that guided me:
+These were the self-imposed attributes that guided me:

 1. Don't solve anything important.
-	- The residency program is first and foremost a learning exercise.
+	- The residency program is a learning exercise.
 Any resulting utility is a bonus.
 I've learnt many times that when putting together short projects, the best learning comes from questions, not answers.
 Projects that set out to solve a problem in the world inevitably find that few interesting problems are skin-deep, and it becomes very hard to divorce the value of the project from its ultimate efficacy.
 Impactful problem solving requires a deep understanding of the problem and who it affects, and relatively little about the technology and tools that go into it.
 	- On the other hand, putting delight first tends to invite divergent thinking, stimulating wonder, play and conversation, all of which are brilliant building blocks for learning.
 	- In the ideation phase I often say we should avoid the temptation to jump to solutions, lest we stifle good ideas that need some time.
 Removing the pressure to solve something is a handy trick to ensure ideas have the opportunity to arise and percolate.
 And so, the first attribute of this project is remember that although Panadol fixes things, wine gets more people talking.
 1. Be tangible.